Personal Recommendation Letter Samples

 Personal recommendations and character reference letters can be written by teachers, neighbors, business acquaintances, clients, vendors, and other recommenders who can attest to an applicant's skills and abilities.

 A recommendation letter should be tailored to both the person being recommended and to the position or responsibilities involved.
 Your letter should describe how you know the person and why you’re recommending them.
-For help writing a meaningful letter, review the sample personal recommendation letters provided below for a variety of situations.
 Also review how to write a reference letter for a friend, if you're writing a personal letter.

 How to Use Letter Samples

 A letter sample can help you decide what kind of content you should include, as well as how to format your letter.

 While letter samples are a great starting point for your own letter, you should always be flexible.
 You should tailor a letter to fit the particular person you are recommending and incorporate the information he or she asks you to include.